WebexCC-SA/LAB-2310/docs/Excercise1.md

       ![Nav](./assets/2310_Excercise1_6.png){ width="700" }

 - Select the discovered location and click on the Calling Connection details.

-In Main number section select the "support Number" Identified in the previous step.
-In our case, the calling PSTN connection is: Cisco Calling Plan.
+- In Main number section the "support Number" identified is the same as in the previous step and the calling PSTN connection is: **Cisco Calling Plan**

       ![Nav](./assets/2310_Excercise1_7.png){ width="800" }